Skip to main content

 Why do agencies need resource management software?

 Having an understanding of how resources like people, money, and technology are currently and prospectively being utilized within your organization allows you to accurately forecast future opportunities.
-When you land a new account or project, resource management software can help you understand your resource capacity and work within project budgets and the project schedule to deliver the work in a manner that maximizes profitability.
+When you land a new account or project, resource management software can help you understand your resource capacity and work within project budgets and the project schedule.
+This ensures that you deliver the work in a manner that maximizes profitability.
+Professional services firms often rely on specialized resource management tools to streamline workforce allocation, monitor project financials, and maintain visibility across multiple engagements.

 What are the key features of resource management software for agencies?

-The most common features of resource management software include:
+The most common features of resource-focused agency management systems include:

 • Time tracking and timesheets